 - App environments - an environment is the application's mechanism for bringing together components with the agent that deploys them.
-Environments are typically modelled on some stage of the software project lifecycle, such as development or production.
+Environments are typically modeled on some stage of the software project lifecycle, such as development or production.

 - Appbot - the tool we use for collecting and monitoring user app reviews.